nmc-cafes/duet-tools/paper.md

 DUET's outputs include separate files for bulk density (loading), fuel moisture content, and fuel height (depth).
 For these fuel parameters, `duet-tools` isolates grass, deciduous litter, and coniferous litter into separate fuel types.
 Calibration targets may be applied to any combination of fuel type and fuel parameter.
 Targets are either supplied by the user as function arguments, or obtained from online data sources (see Landfire Module below).

-Figure 1 provides an example of DUET calibration for different fuel types.
+\autoref{fig:figure1} provides an example of DUET calibration for different fuel types.
 Each fuel type was assigned a fuel loading target using either a range or a distribution.

 ```
 # Import DUET outputs